-This reminded me of the multifaceted usability of Gary Chapman’s approach.
-If you want to read more about the different love languages, you can find plenty of my articles about it here (click here).
-His approach on teaching us how different people show love and how different people feel the love that you’re intending to show them has been an integral part of counselling couples, families and children to understand themselves and each other better.
+Gary Chapman’s approach to the five love languages has multifaceted usability, even in the workplace.
+If you want to read more about the different love languages, you can find plenty of my articles about them here (click here).
+His approach to teaching us how different people show love and how different people feel the love that you’re intending to show them has been an integral part of counselling couples, families and children to understand themselves and each other better.
 When I’ve worked with this model with couples I have many times that they come back reporting how it not only improves their relationship with each other but also taught them something about how to relate to their work colleagues, employees, friends, children etc.

 So what’s your primary ‘love currency’?